Metal Recovery from Wastewater: High-Value Metals, Processes, and Real-World Economics

 • Found in semiconductor CMP, plating, PCB, and specialty electronics processes

-• Drives most discharge permit scrutiny
+• Drives the majority of discharge permit scrutiny

 • Recovered copper is straightforward to handle and store